 Example: a foundation with an annual meeting in October wants an interim report due from every grantee at the end of September so they can give the board an update.

-Auto Assigning Follow Ups to a Request
+Using the Auto Due Date feature to assign Follow Ups to a Request

 - Open the Request Summary of an application that is complete or an evaluation that has been closed.